Birkbjo/Lost-Ark-Queue-Monitor/README.md

 #### --dry

 Do a dry-run, which 'simulates' queue completion.
-Use this to test notifications-setup and get sample images of each monitor.
+Use this to test notifications-setup and get sample images of Lost Ark.
 Note that the volume may be loud!

 #### --mute, -m